 Take the company match

 Some companies will match a certain percentage of your contribution to your 401(k).
-This is almost like getting a free return on what you contribute to the plan.
 Don’t miss out!
 Consider contributing at least enough to get the full match from your employer.

 Get the tax benefit

 In a traditional 401(k) plan, your contributions are tax-deferred.
 This means you’re not taxed on the money you’ve put in until you take it out – usually, when you’re retired.
 And by then, you might be in a lower tax bracket.

 Take full advantage of the tax-deferral in a traditional 401(k) by contributing the maximum amount allowed by your company.
 Check with your employer for limits and details.
 Please remember that all investing involves market risk, including the possible loss of principal.